CocoLng/CocoLng/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on Gemu app and NotUseless bot for discord.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning JavaScript and Dart.
-- 👯 I’m looking to collaborate on ...
 <!--
 **CocoLng/CocoLng** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.